 This Annual Report on Form 10-K ("Form 10-K") contains forward-looking statements within the meaning of Section 27A of the Securities Act of 1933, as amended (the "Securities Act"), and Section 21E of the Securities Exchange Act of 1934, as amended (the "Exchange Act").
 In some cases, forward-looking statements can be identified by the use of terms such as "anticipates," "believes," "continues," "could," "estimates," "expects," "intends," "may," "plans," "potential," "predicts," "pro forma," "seeks," "should," "will" or similar expressions.
-These statements are only predictions based on current expectations and assumptions and involve known and unknown risks, uncertainties and other factors that may cause our or our industry's actual results, levels of activity, performance or achievements to be materially different from any future results, levels of activity, performance or achievements.
+These statements are only predictions based on current expectations and assumptions and involve known and unknown risks, uncertainties and other factors that may cause our or our industry's actual results, levels of activity, performance or achievements to be materially different from any future results, levels of activity, performance or achievements expressed or implied by such forward-looking statements.
 All forward-looking statements included in this Form 10-K are based upon information available to us as of the filing date of this Form 10-K, and we undertake no obligation to update or revise any of these forward-looking statements for any reason, whether as a result of new information, future events or otherwise after the date of this Form 10-K, except as required by law.
 You should not place undue reliance on these forward-looking statements.
-The forward-looking statements or industry results, levels of activity, performance or achievements or fictors releated in our forward-looking statements are reasonable, we cannot guarantee future results, levels of activity, performance or achievements or industry results to be materially different from any future results, performance or achievements.
-A number of factors could cause our actual results, performance, achievements or industry results to be materially different from any future results, performance or achievements expressed in our forward-looking statements are reasonable, we cannot guarantee future results, levels of activity, performance or achievements.
-A number of fact
+The forward-looking statements involve a number of risks and uncertainties.
+Although we believe that the expectations reflected in our forward-looking statements are reasonable, we cannot guarantee future results, levels of activity, performance or achievements.
+A number of factors could cause our actual results, performance, achievements or industry results to be materially different from any future results, performance or achievements expressed or implied by these forward-looking statements.
+Factors that might cause such differences include, but are not limited to, those discussed in Part I, Item 1A of this Form 10-K. under the